 Customer relationship management (CRM) is a set of practices and technologies for managing your company’s customer relationships and interactions.
-When most people talk about CRM, they are usually referring to a CRM system, a tool that helps with contact management, sales management, agent productivity, and more.
+When most people talk about CRM, they are usually referring to a CRM system, a tool that helps with contact management, sales management, agent productivity and more.

 While a CRM system often includes a database to store customer data, it differs from a simple database in that it includes many powerful features beyond data storage.
 CRM software can include:

-Another way to look at it is like this: a database stores and organizes past data, while CRM software stores data and uses it to help you effectively plan and strategize for the future.
+Another way to look at it is like this: A database stores and organizes past data, while CRM software stores data and uses it to help you effectively plan and strategize for the future.
 A CRM database is specifically built to help you automate critical tasks and extract insights to power your business.

 Popular CRM systems include: